neutralinojs/neutralinojs.github.io/docs/getting-started/use-a-frontend-library.md

 ## Configuring neu CLI

 By default, the zero template configuration asks the Neutralinojs CLI to download the Neutralinojs client (aka `neutralino.js`) from GitHub releases.
 Then, the CLI creates your app package by copying the `neutralino.js` file.
-However,we can download the client library from the NPM registry and bundle with your app frontend.
+However, we can download the client library from the NPM registry and bundle with your app frontend.
 Remove the `clientLibrary` property from the Neutralinojs configuration to avoid fetching the client from GitHub releases:

 We can configure CLI for React by using the following options.